adestefa/gta5lua/README.md

 So far, from what we know about ScriptHook, to make a mod you would have to write C++ (DLL) and complie down to .asl file.
 This gives you the most power and with .NET and C#, we may see what the future looks like for modding.
 But to get Visual Studio, .Net and C# up and running takes a bit more than most may have the time/desire to edure early on.

 This Getting Started guide is with you in mind.
-Instead of treading up the steep hill we can take an much easier path and be up and running within 10 mins.
-We will do this using Lua, a relatively simple C API written in ANSI C which makes working with GTA natives very straight forward and very "English like" for those more curious than die-hard harckers.
+Instead of treading up the steep hill we can take an much easier path and be up and running within 10 mins just by copying a few simple flies into the GTA folder.
+We will do this using Lua, a relatively simple declarative laungauge written in ANSI C which makes working with GTA natives very straight forward and very "English like" for those more curious than die-hard harckers.

-Using Lua, our stack now looks like this:
+Using Lua, our stack now looks like this, and adding a mod is as simple as saving your script in the /addons folder!

 ```
  ---------------